tej787/Translator-Webpage-/README.md

 This web application allows users to translate text from one language to another using an external translation API.
 The app is built using HTML, CSS, JavaScript, Node.js, Express, and Axios.

+## Deployment

+This project is deployed and accessible at [Translator Website](https://translator-website-frontend.onrender.com).

 ## Usage

 1. Clone the repository: